 The numbers of smart devices and services in the world are rapidly expanding and changing how people will live and work.
 This pace of progress brings both opportunities and challenges, and requires the focus of experts in areas such as data science, robotics, cybersecurity, autonomous vehicles, interactive media and game development, learning sciences and technology, bioinformatics, computational biology, neuroscience/engineering, architectural engineering, and smart design.

 At WPI, our greatest strength is our people.
-We are home to a passionate community of faculty members and researchers who are dedicated to using their talents, expertise, and intellectual curiosity to solve the most complex global grand challenges.
+We are home to a passionate community of faculty members and researchers who are dedicated to using their talents, expertise, and intellectual curiosity to solve the most complex of the world's great problems.
 Whether in the classroom or the lab, we embrace and encourage robust collaboration across disciplines, divisions, and organizations—recognizing the potential to make important impacts is multiplied when talents and passions are applied.
-This is a community called to use our scientific and technological knowledge and research for the greater good, and is at the core of The Global School mission.
+This is a community called to use our scientific and technological knowledge and research for the greater good.

 MatR: Materials Reimagined: Connecting the Industries of Today and Tomorrow

 With its rich history and strengths in manufacturing and materials, WPI continues to play a pivotal role in a new advanced manufacturing ) revolution that is moving far beyond stainless steels and nickel-based alloys.
 New ideas, talent, technologies, and expertise in areas like nanomaterials, energy, and synthetic biology are required to help build a stronger, more sustainable, and globally competitive manufacturing sector.

 BioPoint: Driving Innovation in Human Health and Healthcare Systems